chengjianhua/styled-fns/other/docs/API.md

 // ANOTHER_WIDTH -> '300px'
 ```

-It's worth noting that <code>calc``</code>leverage the placeholder in template literal to recognize the variable with a unit.
+It's worth noting that ` calc`` ` leverage the placeholder in template literal to recognize the variable with a unit.

 **So if you want to declare a value with a unit in your expression, you must put them inside placeholder `${}`, throwing an exception otherwise**.